Tkachenko-Serhii/wallet_project_group_1_backend/README.md

 Final project after the course **React.js/Node.js** group №1 (JS#34, GoIT).

+## Docs

+- documentation for using the backend at the [link](https://wallet-project-group-1.herokuapp.com/api-docs/)

 ## Tech stack

 The following technologies were used to implement the project: JavaScript